See the world's oldest cave painting, a warty pig dating back 45,500 years

 The older of the two drawings measures 136 centimeters by 54 centimeters (about 4.5 feet by 1.7 feet).
-It appears to show the pig engaged in some sort of social interaction with two other pigs (a fight? a mating ritual?), though erosion has made it harder to determine exactly what's going on in the suid scene.
+It appears to show the Sus celebensis, or Sulawesi warty pig, engaged in some sort of social interaction with two other pigs (a fight? a mating ritual?), though erosion has made it harder to determine exactly what's going on in the suid scene.
 It's also hard to tell whether the other two animals were drawn at the same time as the better-preserved pig.

 A team from Griffith discovered the drawing in the back of a cave known as Leang Tedongnge while surveying Sulawesi in 2017.
 To determine its age, they used a technique called uranium-series dating to analyze a calcite deposit that formed over part of the image.
 The mineral formation is at least 45,500 years old, meaning the artwork itself could be even older.

-The past several years have brought other exciting discoveries of nonfigurative ancient drawings, including one found in South Africa from 73,000 years ago that resembles a hashtag and another from between 2100 and 4100 BC that may show humans' wonder at a stellar explosion.
+The past several years have brought other exciting discoveries of ancient drawings, though nonfigurative, including one found in South Africa from 73,000 years ago that resembles a hashtag and another from between 2100 and 4100 BC that may show humans' wonder at a stellar explosion.

 The Sulawesi find is figurative, however, and captures in stunning detail a creature key to life for the island's long-ago inhabitants.